Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

 Being able to move from a shallow 30° summer tilt to a steep 60° winter tilt makes this one of the most flexible solar mounts we’ve ever tested.
 It’s a simple but incredibly effective way to increase your solar power yield throughout the year.

-Since you can easily adjust it yourself without the need for more than a screwdriver, you can increase the amount of solar power your generating, without needing any fancy tracking hardware, like the overpriced EcoFlow Solar Panel Tracker.
+Since you can easily adjust it yourself without the need for more than a screwdriver, you can increase the amount of solar power your generating.
+This eliminates the need for any type of fancy sun tracking hardware, like the overpriced EcoFlow Solar Panel Tracker.

 Modular and Expandable Design: